omwano/week_threeip/README.md

 Omwono Hellen, A

 ## About this project
 This is an interactive landing page for Delani Studio that summarizes everything about the company from the services offered to listed projects undertaken.
-The project makes use of JQuery for better user experience and bootstrap for the appealing design.
+The project makes use of JQuery for better user experience and bootstrap for appealing design and professional look.

 ## Setup and use instructions
 These instructions will help you to install a copy of the project for development and testing.